hpi-swa-teaching/IMAPClient/packages/IMAPClient-Tests.package/ICMockReadWriter.class/README.md

-Mock ReadWriter for offline testing purposes
+Mock ReadWriter for testing purposes.
+This is not a singleton.